Johan Gadolin

 Johan Gadolin (5 June 1760 – 15 August 1852) was a Finnish chemist, physicist and mineralogist.
 Gadolin discovered a "new earth" containing the first rare-earth compound yttrium, which was later determined to be a chemical element.
 He is also considered the founder of Finnish chemistry research, as the second holder of the Chair of Chemistry at the Royal Academy of Turku (or Åbo Kungliga Akademi).
 Gadolin was ennobled for his achievements and awarded the Order of Saint Vladimir and the Order of Saint Anna.

 Early life and education

-Johan Gadolin was born in Åbo (Finnish name Turku), Finland (then a part of Sweden).
-Johan was the son of Jakob Gadolin, professor of physics and theology at Åbo.
+Johan Gadolin was born in Turku (Swedish name Åbo), Finland (then a part of Sweden).
+Johan was the son of Jakob Gadolin, professor of physics and theology at Turku.
 Johan began to study mathematics at the Royal Academy of Turku (Åbo Kungliga Akademi) when he was fifteen.
-Later he changed his major to chemistry, studying with Pehr Adrian Gadd, the first chair of chemistry at Åbo.
+Later he changed his major to chemistry, studying with Pehr Adrian Gadd, the first chair of chemistry at Turku.